WhythZ/DatabaseHomework/README.md

 python init.py
 ```

-- Run `app.py` and visit the generated link in browser to get access to the system
+- Run `app.py` and visit the generated link in browser to get access to the system, you can log in by three different identities with different operation permission
+    - admin (admin@pw000): Manage the pharmacy shops
+    - manager (manager@pw111): Manage the medicines overall
+    - sales (sales@pw222): Manage the saleing of medicines

 ```bash
 streamlit run app.py